Peter Neutze

-Peter Stephen Neutze (born 5 September 1963 in Auckland) is a former New Zealand cricketer.
-Neutze played 15 first-class cricket matches and six limited-over matches for Auckland, Northern Districts and Otago between 1985 and 1990.
+Peter Stephen Neutze (born 5 September 1963) is a New Zealand former cricketer.
+He played 15 first-class cricket and six List A matches for Otago, Auckland, and Northern Districts between the 1984–85 and 1989–90 seasons.

-Neutze was a right-arm leg-spin bowler.
+Neutze was born at Auckland in 1963.
+He played as a right-arm leg-spin bowler.
 His best innings figures came in his debut match when he took 5 for 109 for Otago against Central Districts in January 1985.
 His best match figures came four years later for Auckland, when he took seven wickets – 4 for 41 and 3 for 71 – against Central Districts in February 1989.
 A tail-end batsman, in his last first-class match in February 1990 he scored 40 for Northern Districts, adding 85 for the ninth wicket in 53 minutes with Brendon Bracewell against Otago.

+Professionally Neutze worked as a lawyer until he was indefinitely suspended in 2006 after a series of complaints made against him.